rwdr0/personal-site/src/pages/blog/declarative-coding.md

 Look at this monstrosity.
 We're telling the computer exactly how to breathe, step by step, like it's a toddler learning to tie shoes.
 We're managing loop counters, tracking indices, manually handling state mutations, and praying we don't introduce off-by-one errors or null pointer exceptions.

-This isn't programming—this is digital micromanagement.
-And we've been doing it for so long that we've forgotten there's a better way.
+This isn't programming- this is digital micromanagement.

 ## Enter Declarative Programming: The Great Liberation